Mexican Street Corn Salad

 Prepare the dressing

-- While the corn is cooking, in a small bowl, whisk together the mayonnaise, minced garlic, lime juice, cayenne pepper, salt, and pepper.
-Set aside.
+- While the corn cooks, whisk together mayonnaise, minced garlic, lime juice, cayenne, salt, and pepper in a small bowl.
+Taste and adjust seasoning as needed.

 Notes

-- Cotija cheese: if you can’t find it, you can use feta cheese, queso fresco, or grated Parmesan as substitutes.
+- Cotija cheese: If you can’t find it, try feta, queso fresco, or even grated Parmesan.

 I absolutely love Mexican street corn, and this salad with avocado took it to a whole new level!
 It was a delightful balance of flavors and textures in every bite.
 Gonna make it again soon!